Story

 Alexander Neibaur, Diary, LDS Archives, Pg.
 19

 [July] 20.
-Sheriff from McDonough County coming to make arrests for trespass.
+Sheriff from McDonough County coming to make arrests

 Alexander Neibaur, Diary, LDS Archives, Pg.
 19